janenycxo/e15/independent-study/README.md

 I looked forward to be able to access information from my computer and developed a habit to travel with stacks of literature, claims, codes, contracts as hard copy.
 A sample health insurance claim form is shown below:
 <img src="images/HEALTHinsuranceclaimforsample.jpg">

 Carrying around file folders containing contracts, claims, and credentials were difficult to maintain and run the risk of getting damaged or misplaced.
-I hoped for a better way to make the health system work better for everyone and to create a system that is connected and more affordable while being useful with mobile access.
+I hoped for a better way to make the health system work better for everyone and to create a system that is connected and more affordable while being useful access to healthcare records.

 Fortunately, advanced data and technologies, breakthrough solutions and consumer choice are redefining what can be achieved.

 ##	CURRENT DATABASES

 Here are a few of the programs I worked with at Unitedhealthcare.
 They each require individual login credentials, and a have a unique approach in retrieving data.

 CAQH Proview – Council for Affordable Quality Healthcare credentialing database.